phenotypic.enhance.MedianFilter#

 Literal[“disk”, “square”, “diamond”] | None

 Size of the structuring element.
-Larger radii result in broader neighborhoods being considered, which may smooth or connect distant colonies, while smaller radii preserve finer details but may miss larger structural relationships.
+Larger widths result in broader neighborhoods being considered, which may smooth or connect distant colonies, while smaller widths preserve finer details but may miss larger structural relationships.
 Only if shape is not None.

 - Type: